* Ceasefire declared in Gaza conflict

 * Lenders fail to reach deal for Greece

-Investors also remained anxious about the mandatory tax increases and spending cuts that would go into effect in the new year if a deal is not reached to prevent it - known as the “fiscal cliff” - though policymakers are not expected to get back to negotiations until after Thursday’s Thanksgiving holiday.
+Investors also remained anxious about the tax increases and spending cuts that are poised to come into effect in the new year - known as the “fiscal cliff” - though policymakers are not expected to get back to negotiations until after Thursday’s Thanksgiving holiday.

 Greece’s international lenders failed again to reach a deal to release emergency aid to the debt-saddled country.
 Lenders will try again next Monday, but Germany signaled that significant divisions remain.

-A truce between Israel and Hamas gave stocks some support around midday after Egypt announced a ceasefire would come into effect later in the day.
+A truce between Israel and Hamas gave stocks some support around midday after Egypt announced a ceasefire will come into effect later in the day.

 Fears that the fiscal cliff discussions in Washington could be drawn out or yield no resolution have been at the forefront of investors’ minds in recent weeks.
-Combined with concerns about the euro zone’s continued debt problems, the worries had driven a sell-off that has taken more than 5 percent off the S&P 500 since Election Day in early November.
+Combined with concerns over the euro zone’s continued debt problems, the worries had taken more than 5 percent off the S&P 500 since Election Day in early November.

 Positive comments from U.S. politicians that they will work to find common ground have helped the S&P 500 recoup some of that loss in recent sessions.

-A modest gain in International Business Machines helped the Dow outperform the other indexes.
-IBM rose 0.6 percent to $190.29.
+A small gain in International Business Machines helped the Dow outperform the other indexes.
+IBM was up 0.7 percent at $190.47.

-Salesforce.com Inc jumped 8.8 percent to $158.78 a day after the business software provider reported results that beat Wall Street’s expectations for the third quarter and maintained its outlook for the rest of the year.
+Salesforce.com Inc jumped 7.6 percent to $157.03 after the business software provider beat Wall Street’s expectations for the third quarter and maintained its outlook for the rest of the year.

 The market did not derive much direction from the day’s economic data, with initial jobless claims falling last week, as expected.

-Other data showed manufacturing picked up at its quickest pace in five months in November, while the Thomson Reuters/University of Michigan’s final reading for November showed the consumer sentiment index improved only slightly from the previous month.
+Other data showed manufacturing picked up at its quickest pace in five months in November, while consumer sentiment improved only slightly.